Michaelangel007/bad_game_design_social_games/README.md

 # 1. Disrespectful

+* _"Social Games are the bastard step-child of Turn-Based & Real-Time games"_

 If Turn-Based games and Real-Time games ever had an evil step-child then Social Games would be it in spades -- it combines the **worst** of both game styles.

-* _"Social Games are the bastard step chip of Turn-Based & Real-Time games"_

 Traditional games let the player direct/control the pacing of the game at a much finer level (depending if the game is single player or multiplayer.)